paragi/rocket-store-node/README.md

 | __record__           |  row          |  file                  |

 ### Post
-Stores a record, in a collection identified by a unique key
+Stores a record in a collection identified by a unique key

 ```javascript
 post(string <collection>, string <key>, mixed <record> [, integer options])